mahesh-prabhu/python-adt/README.md

 Refer to the previous work
 Several previous attempts have been made to bring the goodness of ADTs to python. <1>, <2>, ...

 However, all these python mechanisms were developed prior to the introduction of pattern matching to python.
 The addition of pattern matching to python gives us the flexibility of building ADTs on top of python classes.
-We use a combination of python classes and python dataclasses to capture the definition of an ADT, and then we can directly use python pattern matching since an ADT is a python class under the hood.
+We use a combination of python classes and python dataclasses to capture the definition of an ADT, and then we can directly use python pattern matching since our python ADT is a class under the hood.

 Pattern matching was introduced in python 3.10 in October'21.